toffernator/blueberry/README.md

-# Blueberry Baby
+# Blueberry

+## Acknowledgements
+- There is a single known issue in the searchComponent.
+When searching on the /material page the tags in the ui are out of sync with the results.
+I.e. if one searches for the tag 'docker', the correct results are shown but the tag docker is disabled.
+- Given the nature of the data-gen script there is nonsensical data in the database.
+I.e. 'Working with HTML in PostgreSQL'.
+This is done to make the searching experience interesting and interactive by providing multiple tags to materials.

 ## How to run

 Assumes a POSIX terminal.
 Thus everything must be run in WSL if on Windows.

-**MacOS**: If you are using MacOS you need to install utils (the important being realpath) this can be done runnig:
+**MacOS**: If you are using MacOS you need to install utils (the important being realpath) this can be done running:

 ```bash
 $ brew install coreutils